felipesere/fern/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Crates.io](https://meritbadge.herokuapp.com/fern-run)](https://crates.io/crates/fern-run)

-`fern` is not a build tool
+`fern` is something like a command runner.
+You can drop `fern.yaml` files into differnet parts of your (mono-) repo and `fern` will detect them and run the command that you want from them.
-It's closer to a command runner.
-Its gives different parts of your mono-repo a unified interface to run certain tasks.
+As such, it gives different parts of your mono-repo a unified interface to run certain tasks.

-Have a look at this blog by Jeff Ramnani [Project Build Tool](https://8thlight.com/blog/jeff-ramnani/2017/08/07/project-build-protocol.html) for the core idea.
+Have a look at this blog by Jeff Ramnani [Project Build Tool](https://8thlight.com/blog/jeff-ramnani/2017/08/07/project-build-protocol.html) for the idea.

-The one and only trick up its sleeve is that, like a real life fern, it is fractal/recursive.

 ## Context - Files where they make sense